-Bonus – Which Sahara Day-Trip is The Nice One?
+Bonus – Which Sahara day-trip is the best?

 While it’s still a desert, the stunning dunes Sahara is famous for are missing in Zagora.
 The three-day one is going to Merzouga which on the other hand is one of the best places in the world to explore the beauty of the legendary desert.

-That’s all from me, Now you know all the things not to do in Marrakesh.
+That’s all from me, Now you know all the things not to do in Marrakech.